Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Introduction

 This paper is structured as follows.
-In Section \ref{section:uncertainty}, we present an overview of multi-stage stochastic programming.
-In Section \ref{section:decprog}, our methodological contributions are described in detail, starting from the formulation in \cite{Salo2022} and continuing with conditionally observed information and the decomposition.
+In Section \ref{section:uncertainty}, we present an overview of stochastic programming and the influence diagram formulation by \citet{parmentier2020integer}.
+In Section \ref{section:contributions}, our methodological contributions are described in detail, starting from conditionally observed information and continuing with the role of subdiagram decomposition in incorporating continuous variables.
+The computational performance of these contributions is then assessed in Section \ref{section:experiments}.
 In Section \ref{section:score} we illustrate the use of the framework by considering a larger-scale problem of climate change cost-benefit analysis.
 Section \ref{section:conclusions} concludes and provides directions for further development.